SamiUlHaq27/Scraping-sms/README.md

 # Scraping-sms

-Scrapy project for scraping free sms numbers from web.
+Selenium web scraping for sms and phone numbers from temporary-phone-number.com